 You might be thinking, sure, but I don’t experience every individual image when I’m watching a video so why are we counting every frame?

-You may not process every detail of every image, but we take in a lot more subconscious information than you might think.
+Although you may not process every detail of every image, you take in a lot more subconscious information than you might think.
 Scientists generally accept that the human eye can process images at up to 60 fps and some studies go even higher.

-The best way to prove this theory is to look at the real impact of video on marketing plans.
-Remember when Olson and Loquist gushed about the value of video?
-Here are the kinds of results that make marketers so excited.
+The best way to prove this theory is to look at the real impact of video on marketing results.
+There’s a reason why 89% of businesses use video marketing.
+Here are a few of the goals video helps them reach.

-Studies have found that people remember what they see better than what they read or hear.
+Research says that people remember what they see better than what they read or hear.
 One study found that adding pictures to audio helped people retain 65% of the information three days later.
-Compare that to people who only heard the voiceover and remembered 10%.
+By comparison, people who only heard the voiceover remembered just 10%.

 Hubspot research also found that 80% of customers remember a video they viewed in the last month.
 Video is just better than text or still images alone.

 Video can cram everything you want to say into just a few seconds.
-As more people watch more video on mobile devices, video has become the default way to communicate information.
-That’s good news for any company with video.
+As more people watch more videos on mobile devices, this format has become the default way to communicate information and engage audiences.

-If you want consumers to trust you, video might be the tool you’ve been looking for.
+If you want consumers or B2B buyers to trust you, video might be the tool you’ve been looking for.
 About 70% of shoppers said video helps them understand what they’re buying.
-About 45% said videos make them feel more confident in their purchases.
+About 48% said videos make them feel more confident in their purchases.

 How to Find the Value Of Video For Your Brand

-For more details on how you can calculate the ROI on your video – or the one you plan to make – watch Will’s five-step Calculating ROI series.
+Read more on how you can calculate the ROI for your video.
+Or, learn by watching Will’s five-video series on Calculating ROI.
 You can also download our free eBook for tips on how to succeed with animated video.

-And if you would like to see how many words you can make your video be worth, whether it’s in 2d animation, 3d animation, whiteboard or mixed media, contact us for a no-obligation consultation.
+Ready to make a high-value video for your brand?
+Whether it’s in 2d animation, 3d animation, whiteboard or mixed media we can help.
+Contact us for a no-obligation consultation.